 - Video - Community Workshop – Monday, June 24

-Community Survey: The City has released a new Northwest Open Space Community Survey that allows residents, visitors and business owners an opportunity to share their thoughts on potential future uses of the property.
-The online survey only takes a few minutes to complete, and we encourage your participation.
+Community Survey: The City released a Northwest Open Space Community Survey that allowed residents, visitors and business owners an opportunity to share their thoughts on potential future uses of the property.
+The survey was available from August 1 - 31, 2019.
+Links to survey responses are provided below.

 Location and Current Uses of the Northwest Open Space: The NWOS property is bounded by Camino Capistrano to the east; Southern California Regional Rail Authority right-of-way to the west; the Dr. Joe Cortese Dog Park to the southeast; and an existing equestrian staging area, additional open space, and the confluence of Trabuco Creek and Oso Creek to the south.
 The property contains remnants of a citrus orchard and numerous avocado trees.
 The main entry gate also provides access to the Hamilton Oaks/A Stones Throw Winery venues and the City owned Swanner House historic property.